bowenbee/PowerPlatform/List PowerApps in Environments/READMD.md

     -  Given it's admin level permission nature, be cautious about which account you assign this role to.
 2. A PowerApps or Power Automate Premium License

-This solution is part my blog post (Fetch a List of PowerApps across Environments)[https://powerrightsolutions.com/fetch-powerapps-across-environments].

 ### Installation Instructions